otrtool/otrtool/doc/otrkeyformat.md

 Note that both header and payload are encrypted with incorrect endianness, so that you have to reverse byte order in 32-bit words before and after decryption.
-(Or you can just use the "blowfish-compat" encryption in libmcrypt.)
+(Or you can just use the "blowfish-compat" cipher in libmcrypt.)

 Header format